This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 The Eyeskey Spotting Scope definitely has flaws.
 However, as we have mentioned, it is a good starting point since it has a lot of good features that can really help you view the subject clearly without too many hassles.
 The zoom-in feature is also pretty good for a scope that is still not considered to have professional quality.

-With that in mind, if you need something of higher quality especially for zooming in and one that has great sharpness level, this is not the scope for you.
+With that in mind, if you need something of higher quality especially for zooming in and one that has a great sharpness level, this is not the scope for you.
 Other than that, this is a pretty decent scope that will not fail you in spotting those birds and other animals when you are at a considerable distance.
-Also, the things that come with the purchase is all that you ever need to set up your scope and even mount your camera.
+Also, the things that come with the purchase are all that you will ever need to set up your scope and even mount your camera.